What are the best London museum tours?

 When you take a private tour of the National Gallery you can ask the guide to customise your tour to include the paintings that interest you personally.

-Even if you’ve been to the National Gallery before, this kind of tour will give you new insight.
+Even if you’ve been to the National Gallery before, this kind of tour will give you new insights.

 You also get to choose a morning or afternoon tour to fit your London schedule.